-BCALC is the Government Corporation responsible for approving and granting tenure to commercial recreation activities on Crown Land outside of Provincial Parks.
+[LWBC] is the Government Corporation responsible for approving and granting tenure to commercial recreation activities on Crown Land outside of Provincial Parks.
 BC Parks approves permits for these operations in the parks, consistent with the Park Act.
 Both of these organizations have policies and procedures governing the approval process.

-It is recommended that BCALC and BC Parks use, together with their own policies, guidelines and legislation, the principles detailed in the section of this report titled "Principles to Guide the Review of CR Applications" in assessing applications for commercial recreation activities, tenures and permits in the MKMA.
+It is recommended that LWBC and BC Parks(WLAP) use their own policies, guidelines and legislation plus the principles detailed in the section of this report titled "Principles to Guide the Review of CR Applications" in assessing applications for commercial recreation activities, tenures and permits in the M-KMA.